-I’ve hit a point where I can see the dramatic irony of some memes that address political correctness.
+I’ve hit a point where I can appreciate some memes that address political correctness.
 Here’s a quote that I particularly like after searching for something sufficient to include in this post:

-A couple disclaimers: I’m Trinidadian-Canadian, not American.
-Dual citizen, and I define my nationality on documentation as Canadian even when travelling to the Caribbean.
 Pernicious is defined in Keinnayi’s dictionary as “having a harmful effect, especially in a gradual or subtle way.”
 For those with an interest in etymology, because semantics is powerful, Kei goes on to say that it’s “late Middle English: from Latin perniciosus ‘destructive,’ from pernicies ‘ruin,’ based on nex, nec- ‘death.’”
 Thank you, precious computer.
 So now that those points are clearer…

 The particular context in political correctness I’d like to informally write about is in the area of mental health.
 With awareness campaigns everywhere, the latest petition against Target®, a conversation I had with an older man hired to rake leaves off student properties’ lawns, my involvement in Suicide Group, oh and grad school … I’m tired and need to say something within my space.

-At least on Merlight, the listener isn’t compelled to listen, let alone hear.
+At least here, the reader isn’t compelled to read, let alone agree.
 So if my opinion ruffles feathers, guess what?
 Whomever has those feathers allowed them to be ruffled.
 You may not be able to control your feelings – our biological makeup is reported to be faster in manifesting feelings before thoughts – but you can influence your behaviour.
-(CBT’s empirical selling point, right there.)
+CBT’s empirical selling point, right there.
 Reacting and lashing out at first impression, first perception, is not justifiable in a general sense.
 Feelings are a source of information, not something to suppress, repress, or wield an iron fist over.

 Okay.
 On one hand, it annoys me when I find evidence of people self-diagnosing.
 One does not simply compare oneself to a verbal description or another person and assume they have a “right” to declare themselves as afflicted with a disorder.
 Mental illnesses aren’t a fashionable label or an excuse for self-pity.
 There is real tragedy and beauty in being labelled with a disorder.
 In the society I live in, more often is it tragedy.

-No, mind, we’re not going into my argument against abuser-abusee rhetoric at the moment.
-Hang on.
-Back to mental health!
-(Apparently it’s bad to say “victim” these days.
+Apparently it’s bad to say “victim.”
 Seriously.
 SERIOUSLY.
-And I thought me not being allowed to refer to older x2 adults as “elderly” was frustrating enough.)
+And I thought me not being allowed to refer to older (x2) adults as “elderly” was frustrating enough.